rfdawodu/Gift-Card-Coupon/README.md

 # Gift Card Coupon

-This project was bootstrapped with [Demo](https://deft-medovik-0be05c.netlify.app
+This project was bootstrapped with create react app [Demo](https://deft-medovik-0be05c.netlify.ap).

-).